Get started

 "acls": [

-// Alice can access devices tagged tag:frontend
+// Alice can access devices tagged with tag:frontend

 { "action": "accept", "src": ["amelie@example.com"], "dst": ["tag:frontend:*"] },

-// Bob can access devices tagged tag:backend
+// Bob can access devices tagged with tag:backend

 { "action": "accept", "src": ["bob@example.com"], "dst": ["tag:backend:*"] },